Honors and Prizes

 Fall Semester Senior Year

-• Speak with your advisor early in the semester to set up a schedule with your advisor.
+• Speak with your individual faculty advisor early in the semester to set up a meeting schedule.
 Please note that the schedule that you establish with your advisor is independent of the schedule outlined here.
-The schedule here pertains only to your correspondence with the director of the honors program.
+The schedule below pertains only to your correspondence with the instructor of the honors seminar.

-• End of fall semester: you should submit a 5 page summary of your work to date to the director of the honors program
+• End of fall semester: you should submit a 10 page summary of your work to date to the director of the honors program.
+Your report should include descriptive statistics and one or two motivating graphs.

 Spring Semester Senior Year